OfficeDev/office-js-docs-pr/docs/outlook/debug-autolaunch.md

     code .
     ```

-1. Open the file **./.vscode/launch.json** and add the following excerpt to your list of configurations.
+1. In VS Code, open the file **./.vscode/launch.json** and add the following excerpt to your list of configurations.
 Save your changes.

     ```json
     {